-- \\\auto\convert Try and will cast python objects to Object types - values A dictionary of values for the document alias of DocumentMetaclass class mongoengine.document.MapReduceDocument (document, collection, key, value) A document returned from a map/reduce query.
+- \\auto\convert Try and will cast python objects to Object types - values A dictionary of values for the document my metaclass alias of DocumentMetaclass class mongoengine.document.MapReduceDocument (document, collection, key, value)

 A Dynamic Embedded Document class allowing flexible, expandable and uncontrolled schemas.
 See DynamicDocument for more information about dynamic documents.